 Here’s How You Can Get Stronger Biceps

-Gain muscle in your upper arms with targeted exercises, evidence-based programming and proper diet.
+Gain muscle in your upper arms with targeted exercises, evidence-based programming, and proper diet.

 Where, exactly, are your biceps?
 Your biceps brachii, also known as your biceps or bicep, is a thick muscle in the front of the upper arm located between the shoulder and the inside of the elbow.
 Your bicep has a short head (on the medial side) and a long head (on the lateral side).
-It is primarily responsible for flexion and outwards rotation (called supination) of the forearm.
+It is primarily responsible for flexion and outward rotation (called supination) of the forearm.